gi-bielefeld/plast/README.md

    The graph is build using default _k_-mer size of 31.
 This may be changed using option `-k <KMER-LENGTH>`.

-   **ATTENTION:** Be aware that for using values of _k_ > 31 your Bifrost library has to be compiled for 64 bit and `-DMAX_KMER_SIZE=64` has to be added to CFLAGS in PLAST's makefile before compilation!
+   **ATTENTION:** Be aware that for using values of _k_ > 31 your Bifrost library has to be compiled using the option `-DMAX_KMER_SIZE=x`, where *x* has to be a multiple of 32.
+The option has to be added to
+   CFLAGS in PLAST's makefile before compilation, too!

 2. **Indexing of an existing graph**